When you see this star next to a radio, you can "click"

 about that item

-This page was last updated on: April 13, 2008
+This page was last updated on: January 18, 2011

 On the top shelf is a neat 4 tube homebrew I picked up at the Charlotte

-This first photo is to the far left as you enter the room.
+This is to the far left as you enter the room.
 The top shelf holds lots of horn speakers above a wall full of misc.
 1920's battery sets.
 The glass display case holds small early parts and other "stuff"...

 This photo shows the front wall (where the garage door used to be) with mostly Atwater Kent brand radios.

-RCA console stereo that is the only table I have that's big enough to hold the Leutz model L and WE 7A amp and D-10 horn.
+Behind the couch is a 1960 RCA console stereo that is the only table I have that's big enough to hold the Leutz model L and WE 7A amp and D-10 horn.

-beside my grandmothers red velvet chair, a Victoreen super-het sitting on top of a large enclosed cabinet style horn speaker.
-The loop antenna was made b RCA.
+In this photo you see sitting beside my grandmothers red velvet chair, a Victoreen super-het sitting on top of a large enclosed cabinet style horn speaker.
+The speaker is a Metrodyne cone.

 The TV behind the chair is a 1948 Crosley.
 Next to the TV is a magazine rack full of vintage magazines.

-and some of the vintage advertizing in the collection.
-The large tube you see standing next to the metal shelf is a
+Continuning on around to the right you'll see part of my novelty transistor radio collection and some of the vintage advertizing in the collection.
+The large tube you see standing next to the metal shelf is a 100 KW watercooled final from radio station WBT.

 On the left next to the stairs is a RCA Radiola model 80.
-On top of it is my Glass battery set with a Amplion Jr. Deluxe horn.
-Next to the RCA is my nearly "mint" AK - 316 with an AK - 555 sitting on top.
+On top of it is my Federal model 61.
+Next to the RCA is my nearly "mint" AK - 316 with an

 The large floor model is a Victoreen Universal Super-Het, from the Ralph Muchow collection.